Knorr-Bremse: Interwar period

 In 1920, the manufacturing plant of the first Bayerische Motoren-Werke AG (BMW, established in 1917/1918) located in Munich, Moosacher Straße, became a subsidiary of Knorr-Bremse, delivering brake systems as Süddeutsche Bremsen-AG for the Bavarian Group Administration, the former "Royal Bavarian State Railways".
 There was no further interest in motor engines for aircraft and automobiles.
 The engine construction and the company name "BMW" were sold in 1922 to financier Camillo Castiglioni to be combined with the Bayerische Flugzeugwerke AG (BFW, located not far away), establishing the company a second time.
 For details see History of BMW and BFW/Messerschmitt.

 Between 1922 and 1927, the company's new main manufacturing plant in Berlin at the Hirschberger Straße/Schreiberhauer Straße next to the Berlin Ringbahn was erected, a tunnelled road permitted direct access between the old and the new sites.

 A second major sector of activity emerged during 1922 when Knorr-Bremse secured a patent for the use of pneumatic braking systems for commercial road vehicles.
 One year later, the company became the first in Europe to develop a system that applied the brakes simultaneously to all four wheels of a truck as well as its trailer; the resultant reduction in braking distances made a significant contribution to improving road safety.
 By the end of the 1930s, around 90 percent of all trucks in Germany between 7 and 16 tonnes in weight had been equipped with Knorr-Bremse systems.

 During 1931, the company launched a new standard brake for trains, the Hildebrand-Knorr brake (HiK brake).
 Over the follow three years, improved models suited for a wider range of trains, including express trains, became available as well.
 Due to its effectiveness, the HiK brake was adopted by 17 countries; by 1955, there were roughly 280,000 units in operation worldwide.

 The Second World War impacted the company greatly.
 During the conflict, Knorr-Bremse had manufactured the Swedish light MG35/36 machine guns AKA "Knorr-Bremse machine guns" on behalf of the Wehrmacht.
 At the conclusion of the war, Germany was split into West and East Germany; the company's facilities in the eastern part of Berlin were quickly expropriated and dismantled by the Soviets as a part of war reparations.

+During the Second World War Knorr-Bremse used forced foreign works living in a one of around more than thousand labor camps spread around Berlin.
+All in all more than four hundred thousand foreign workers lived in the labor camps.
+And one of these camps belonged to Knorr-Bremse.